gc222/Uber-Data-Analytics/README.md

 # Uber Data Analytics | Data Engineering GCP Project

 ## Introduction
 This project showcases an end-to-end data engineering and analytics pipeline built using Uber trip data.
-The goal is to ingest raw trip records, performing transformations and data modelling, and surface business and operational insights via interactive visualisations.
+The goal is to ingest raw trip records, perform transformations and data modelling, and surface business and operational insights via interactive visualisations.
 The project focuses on applying core data engineering principles across the data lifecycle, including cloud-based ingestion, data processing, dimensional modelling, and analytics delivery, using a modern stack of Google Cloud Platform (GCP) services and tools.

 ## Data Pipeline Architecture
 ![Data Pipeline Architecture](https://github.com/gc222/Uber-Data-Analytics/blob/main/architecture.jpg)

 1. **Data Ingestion and Storage**
-   - Raw trip records data is ingested and stored into Google Cloud Storage which serves as the staging area for unprocessed data.
+   - Raw trip record data is ingested and stored into Google Cloud Storage which serves as the staging area for unprocessed data.

 2. **Data Processing**
-   - Mage is used as the data orchestration and processing tool implement and execute the ETL workflows.
+   - Mage is used as the data orchestration and processing tool to implement and execute the ETL workflows.
    - The Mage environment is hosted on Google Compute Engine (GCE), providing scalable and high-performance virtual machines to run the pipelines without requiring on-premise infrastructure.

 3. **Data Warehouse and Analytics**
-   - Google BigQuery is a data warehouse platform to store the processed the data.
+   - Google BigQuery is a data warehouse platform to store the processed data.
 BigQuery enables fast, scalable SQL-based querying and supports analytical workloads across large datasets.

 4. **Data Visualisation**
-   - The final component is Looker Studio to build an interactive Management Information (MI) / Operational dashboard, enabling up-to-date reportin and the delivery of actionable business insights to stakeholders.
+   - The final component is Looker Studio to build an interactive Management Information (MI) / Operational dashboard, enabling up-to-date reporting and the delivery of actionable business insights to stakeholders.

 ## Technology Stack